Maikel Kieftenbeld: Millwall

 Kieftenbeld became Gary Rowett's first permanent signing of the January 2021 transfer window when he signed an 18-month contract with Championship club Millwall.

 Emmen

 On 12 June 2022, Kieftenbeld signed a two-year contract with Emmen.
 He made his competitive debut for Emmen on 6 August, the first matchday of the 2022–23 Eredivisie season, scoring an own goal in a 4–1 loss to PSV Eindhoven.
-He tore his anterior cruciate ligament late in the game, ending his season after one game.
+He tore his anterior cruciate ligament late in the game, ending his season after one appearance.
+In 2023–24, he regained fitness, played increasingly regularly, and captained the team as they reached the semi-final of the promotion play-offs.
+He was reportedly "very surprised" when he was released at the end of his contract without an offer of renewal.

+Cambuur

+Kieftenbeld joined Eerste Divisie club Cambuur on 13 August 2024 on a one-year contract.

 International career

 Kieftenbeld made his first appearance in international football for the Netherlands Beloftenelftal (Promises Team), an under-21 team providing a stepping-stone between the under-19 team and the full under-21 team, in March 2010.
 He played the first half of a 2–1 defeat in a friendly match against Slovenia U21.
 After Leroy Fer and Dirk Marcellis were requisitioned for the senior squad in August 2010, Kieftenbeld received his first under-21 call-up, and made his debut as a second-half substitute in a 2011 European Championship qualifier against Liechtenstein, He also played against Spain in September with the group already won: taking the field after 66 minutes, he was sent off 12 minutes later for a foul on Ander Herrera.
 He made his first start for the under-21s in a friendly against Denmark in November 2010, playing at right back in a 3–1 win; his through ball set up Bas Dost for the third goal.
 He played in two more U21 friendlies, against the Czech Republic and Germany, and was an unused substitute in four Euro 2013 qualifiers in 2011 and 2012.
 His last international appearances were at the 2012 Toulon Tournament, at which the Netherlands were represented by the Beloftenelftal; he played in four of their five matches.